10 tips for arranging the NVivo workspace

-Here are some suggestions you might want to consider (and there's a summary video at the end):
+Here are some suggestions you might want to consider:

 1. Expand the Quick Access Toolbar

 Add any command to the Quick Access toolbar:

 Not only can you create a quick one-click icon for those things you commonly use, but you can also rearrange your workspace.